wisskirchenj/editor/README.md

 28.08.23 Page-Up and -down implemented using the Emacs key shortcuts.
 File-IO exception handling added.
 Jump to End and Begin of Line added - again with Emacs shortcuts.

+02.09.23 Jump to Begin and End of Buffer added (using Emacs Shortcuts M-<, M->) and incremental search forwards and backwards on Ctrl-F and Ctrl-R.